azayakaWen/azayakaWen/README.md

-- 👋 Hi, I’m @azayakaWen
+- 👋 Hello my friend!
-- 👀 I’m a student at IT-Högskolan in Gothenburg
+- 👀 I'm Emelie and I'm a newly graduated javascript developer
-- 🌱 I’m currently learning everything about javascript
+- 🌱 I’m currently lookng for new job opportunities
 - 📫 How to reach me emelie.wensberg@hotmail.com

 <!---